Notes

 versions, for reasons discussed in Repairing WordPerfect documents and templates.)

 Using a serial number from another version — e.g., an OEM version purchased from some discount sites — does not activate a trial version.
-This is not a problem with WordPerfect program files.
+This is not a problem with WordPerfect program files, it is a problem with the serial number.

 Some downloaded trial versions from